2 accredited Dental programs in HI

 Hawaii offers excellent opportunities for aspiring dental assistants.
 With 2 accredited training programs across the state, you can find a program that fits your schedule and budget.

 The average dental assistant in Hawaii earns around $44,820 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 8% over the next decade.
+Job growth in this field is projected at 8% over the next decade, making it a strong career choice for job security and long-term earning potential.